Home » Cakes & Cupcakes » Easy Pineapple Coconut Cake With Cake Mix

 • 3 large eggs, at room temperature

-• 1/2 cup coconut milk from a can, not carton
+• 1/2 cup coconut milk, from a carton

-• 1/3 cup extra virgin olive oil, or vegetable oil
+• 1/3 cup extra virgin olive oil, or any neutral vegetable oil

 Toasted Coconut